gillianbc/react-udemy-expenses/README.md

     historyApiFallback: true
 }
 ```
 # Redux
 Better way of managing state.
 Just set the webpack entry point in webpack.config.js to /src/playground/redux101.js to try it out.
 As usual, localhost:8080, but F12 view the console

+# Actions and Reducers
+The action is an object that invokes a change in state.
+The reducer is a pure function that implements the change in state based on:
+- the action passed in
+- the previous state

+*Pure*
+- does not need any info other than that passed in
+- does not mutate anything external, just returns something

+Do not mutate the state or the action.
+Just read from them and return a new object that represents the current state

 # Examples of Destructuring